yogiraaz/nightwolf-cotribution/aws-4.md

 ---

-Q126.
-How many Elastic IP address can be associated with a single account?
+1. How many Elastic IP address can be associated with a single account?
-4
-10
-5
-None the above

         Ans: 5

-Q127.
-What is the name to the additional network interfaces that can be created and attached to any Amazon EC2 instance in your VPC?
+2. What is the name to the additional network interfaces that can be created and attached to any Amazon EC2 instance in your VPC?
-Elastic IP
-Elastic Network Interface
-AWS Elastic Interface
-AWS Network ACL

         Ans: Elastic Network Interface

-Q128.
-You have configured ELB with three instances connected to that.
+3. You have configured ELB with three instances connected to that.
 If your instances are unhealthy or terminated, the traffic should be automatically replaced to another instance, what type of service can be used to achieve this requirement?
-Sticky session
-Fault Tolerance
-Connection drainage
-Monitoring

         Ans: Fault Tolerance

-Q129.
-After configuring ELB, you need to ensure that the user requests are always attached to a single instance.
+4. After configuring ELB, you need to ensure that the user requests are always attached to a single instance.
 What setting can you use?
-Session cookie
-Cross one load balancing
-Connection drainage
-Sticky session

         Ans: Sticky session

-Q130.
-Which of the following metrics cannot have a cloud watch alarm?
+5. Which of the following metrics cannot have a cloud watch alarm?

-EC2 instance status check failed
+      - EC2 instance status check failed
-EC2 CPU utilization
+      - EC2 CPU utilization
-RRS lost object
+      - RRS lost object
-Auto scaling group CPU utilization
+      - Auto scaling group CPU utilization

               Ans: RRS lost object

-Q131.
-Which of the below mentioned service is provided by Cloud watch?
+6. Which of the below mentioned service is provided by Cloud watch?

-Monitor estimated AWS usage
+      - Monitor estimated AWS usage
-Monitor EC2 log files
+      - Monitor EC2 log files
-Monitor S3 storage
+      - Monitor S3 storage
-Monitor AWS calls using Cloud trail
+      - Monitor AWS calls using Cloud trail

             Ans: Monitor estimated AWS usage

-Q132.
-A user has Launched an EC2 instance which of the below mentioned statements is not true respect to instance addressing?
+7. A user has Launched an EC2 instance which of the below mentioned statements is not true respect to instance addressing?

-The private IP addresses are not reachable from the internet The user can communicate using the private IP across regions The private IP address and pubic IP address for an instance are directly mapped to each other using NAT
+      - The private IP addresses are not reachable from the internet
+      - The user can communicate using the private IP across regions
+      - The private IP address and pubic IP address for an instance are directly mapped to each other using NAT
-The private IP address for the instance is assigned using DHCP
+      - The private IP address for the instance is assigned using DHCP

-Ans: The user can communicate using the private IP across regions Q133.
-Which of the following service provides the edge – storage or content delivery system that caches data at different locations?
+            Ans: The user can communicate using the private IP across regions

+8. Which of the following service provides the edge – storage or content delivery system that caches data at different locations?

-Amazon RDS
+      - Amazon RDS
-Simple DB
+      - Simple DB
-Amazon Cloud Front
+      - Amazon Cloud Front
-Amazon associates web services
+      - Amazon associates web services

             Ans: Amazon Cloud Front

-Q134.
-A user is launching an instance under the free usage tier from the AMI with a snapshot size of 50 GB.
+9. A user is launching an instance under the free usage tier from the AMI with a snapshot size of 50 GB.
 How can the user launch the instance under the free usage tier?

-Launch a micro instance
+      - Launch a micro instance
-Launch a micro instance, but in the EBS configuration modify the size of EBS to 50 GB.
+      - Launch a micro instance, but in the EBS configuration modify the size of EBS to 50 GB.
-Launch a micro instance, but do not store the data of more than 30 GB on the EBS storage.
+      - Launch a micro instance, but do not store the data of more than 30 GB on the EBS storage.
+      - It is not possible to have this instance under the free usage tier

-It is not possible to have this instance under the free usage tier
+            Ans: It is not possible to have this instance under the free usage tier

-Ans: It is not possible to have this instance under the free usage tier Q135.
-What are the possible connection issues you can face while connecting to your instance?
+10. What are the possible connection issues you can face while connecting to your instance?

-Connection timed out
+      - Connection timed out
-Server refused our key
+      - Server refused our key
-No supported authentication methods available
+      - No supported authentication methods available
-All of the above
+      - All of the above

             Ans:  All of the above

-Q136.
-You are enabled sticky session with ELB.
+11. You are enabled sticky session with ELB.
 What does it do with your instance?

-Routes all the requests to a single DNS
+      - Routes all the requests to a single DNS
-Binds the user session with a specific instance
+      - Binds the user session with a specific instance
-Binds the user IP with a specific session
+      - Binds the user IP with a specific session
-Provides a single ELB DNS for each IP address
+      - Provides a single ELB DNS for each IP address

-Ans: Binds the user session with a specific instance Q137.
+            Ans: Binds the user session with a specific instance

+Q137.
 Which is a main email platform that provides an easy, cost effective way for you to send compliance and receive a response using your own email address and domains?